Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/flame3.png)

 This is very useful in situations where things look okay now but may have had a pattern of errors or latency in the recent past.
-Please not that to use this filter, you will need to install a background script that is downloadable from the Pathpoint Setup Menu.
+To use this filter, you will need to install a background script that is downloadable from the Pathpoint Setup Menu.

 Return to top of [Index](#Index)